camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/variables-5.png" /></center>

 In this case, when working on *Task 1* the variables *worker* and *customer* are accessible.
-Note that due to the structure of scopes, the variable *worker* can be defined twice such that *Task 1* accesses a different *worker* variable than *Task 2*.
+Note that due to the structure of scopes, the variable *worker* can be defined twice, so that *Task 1* accesses a different *worker* variable than *Task 2*.
 However, both share the variable *customer* which means that if that variable is updated by one of the tasks, this change is also visible to the other.

 Both tasks can access two variables each while none of these is a local variable.
 All  three executions have one local variable each.